fnproject/tutorials/Introduction/README.md

 #### Initializing your Function Configuration

-Let's use `fn` to initialize this function's configuration.
+Let's use the `fn` CLI to initialize this function's configuration.

 ![user input](images/userinput.png)
 > `fn init`